adamcrampton/support-mailer/README.md

 # support-mailer
-## TODO List
-* Add file uploading functionality
-* Make issue list multi-selectable
-* Build admin front end index with Auth
-* Build admin front end pages to manage Global Config, Issue Types, Providers, Staff Members, and Users
-* Build log viewer
-* LDAP to pull AD users in via cron job

 ## Introduction
-Simple app for building support request emails

-The aim of this app is to provide a front end for staff to submit a support request, using fields to easily capture the data.
+The aim of this app is to provide a simple front end for staff to submit a support request, using fields to easily capture the data.

 Configurable items include:
+* Form heading
+* Form title
 * Intro text on form page
 * Storing support provider name and email addresses (with a default setting)
 * Option to show one or multiple providers
 * Staff list, and the option to show a select or blank input for this (in case you don't want to maintain a staff list)
 * Issue type list
+* User management

 On submitting, an email will be sent to the support provider with:
 * Intro text